FarazAhmad-117/ChessGameCpp/Readme.md

 ### Tasks Ahead:

 1 - Incorporate sound to Chess.
-Done !
+Done !<br>
 2 - pawnPromotion fuction.
-Done !
+Done !<br>
 3 - On change Movement Do not Show all movements and then mute all movements just mute last focus and show new focus.
-Done !
+Done !<br>

 ### Error Was great and I was unable to solve it at this moment: The reason I don't know!
 At the Moment!